idrisawad/welcome/README.md

 ## Hi, I’m @idrisawad also known as @Almost2Late

-My hobbys are Coding, Creating, Breaking and Fixing things.
-###### Im, an IT Security/ AI / WEB3 / Blockchain Enthusiasst
+Im, an IT Security/ AI / WEB3 / Blockchain Enthusiasst, and my hobbys are Coding, Creating, Breaking and Fixing things.

 ###### Former: Tattoo Artist; Grayhat - Hacktivist; 剛柔流 Sempai